PrismarineJS/node-minecraft-protocol/docs/API.md

  * connect : a function taking the client as parameter and that should client.setSocket(socket) and client.emit('connect') when appropriate (see the proxy examples for an example of use)
  * agent : a http agent that can be used to set proxy settings for yggdrasil authentication (see proxy-agent on npm)
+ * fakeHost : (optional) hostname to send to the server in the set_protocol packet
  * profilesFolder : optional
    * (mojang account) the path to the folder that contains your `launcher_profiles.json`. defaults to your minecraft folder if it exists, otherwise the local directory. set to `false` to disable managing profiles
    * (microsoft account) the path to store authentication caches, defaults to .minecraft